This post may contain affiliate links, view our disclosure policy for details.

 Let your jars cool completely before storing them (I usually leave them on the counter overnight).
 Once they are cool, check to make sure that they sealed by pressing the center of the lid.
 If there is no movement there it means that the jar is properly sealed and ready for storage.

-I store my jars without the band (so it’s easier for me to see what’s going on inside the jar and because the band rust sometimes).
-I remove the band and wipe the jar and then place it in the pantry for up to 18 months (however, I try to use it within a year).
+I store my jars without the band, so it’s easier for me to see what’s going on inside the jar and because the band rusts sometimes.
+Remove the band and wipe the jar, and then place it in the pantry for up to 18 months.
+If you have a jar that didn’t seal, you can store it in the fridge and use it first, or you can try to process it again (if you do that, it might make sense to use a different lid).

 How to Serve Cranberry Apple Jam…

 I hope that you’ll give this simple recipe a try!
-If you like tart jams you are going to love this one!
+If you like tart jams, you are going to love this one!
+And one last note… This jam is a beautiful and delicious holiday gift!

 Cranberry Apple Jam